 The Part D late enrollment penalty is added to your monthly or quarterly premium.
-When you first enroll in Care N' Care Choice Premium, we let you know the amount of the penalty.
-If you do not pay your Part D late enrollment penalty, you could lose your prescription drug benefits.
+When you first enroll in Care N' Care Choice Plus, we let you know the amount of the penalty.

 You will not have to pay it if: